 You can pay your rent online.
 Make sure you have your housing rent reference number to hand.
-Payments received before 17:30 pm each weekday will be credited to your account the same day.
-Payments received after 17:30 pm will be credited to your account the next working day.
+Payments received after 8:20pm will be credited to your account the next working day.
 Your receipt is emailed to you if you give an email address.

 Paying by direct debit gives you a choice of how often you pay: